diging/citesphere/docs/README.md

 ## Conclusion

-By following the steps outlined above, you can easily customize the appearance of your documentation using themes in Sphinx.
-Experiment with different themes to find the one that best suits your project's needs and enhances the overall user experience.
+By following the steps outlined above, you can easily setup the sphinx documentation site for citesphere locally.